 "Not all of them are bad… If we had learned that sooner… We could be here."

 He whispered softly.
 None of the humans paid attention to him as they went their own way.
 Ignoring him completely.
 None noticed that inside of the small cardboard house in which he lived.
-Newspaper with moving images were covering the insides of it.
+Newspapers with moving images were covering its interiors of it.